Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

-\begin{proof} In addition to the conclusion of Lemma \ref{lem:factorable-implies-quadratic}, observe that the property of being of right-class $3$ follows from the property (\ref{enu:local-factorability-structure-4}) of Definition \ref{def:local-factorability-structure} and the assumption that $M$ is graded.
-Then the property of being of left-class $4$ follows from Lemma \ref{lem:minimal-class}. \end{proof} Let us point out precisely which defining properties of quadratic normalisation of class $\left(4,3\right)$ mod $1$ for $M$ do not necessarily arise from a factorability structure on $M$.
-In other words, we are looking for a (not too restrictive) stronger property that would complement a factorability structure to a quadratic normalisation of class $\left(4,3\right)$.
-The property (\ref{enu:local-factorability-structure-4}) of Definition \ref{def:local-factorability-structure}) grants the equality
+holds or $\left(N_{\varphi}\right)_{212}\left(r,s,t\right)$ contains $1$ but, since $M$ is graded, the latter case cannot occur.
+Therefore, $\left(S_{+},N_{\varphi}\right)$ is of right-class $3$.
+Then the property of being of left-class $4$ follows from Lemma~\ref{lem:minimal-class}. \end{proof} Let us pin down those defining properties of quadratic normalisation of class $\left(4,3\right)$ mod $1$ for $M$ that do not necessarily arise from a factorability structure on $M$.
+In other words, we are looking for a (not too restrictive) property that would complement a factorability structure to a quadratic normalisation of class $\left(4,3\right)$.
+The property~(\ref{enu:local-factorability-structure-4}) of Definition~\ref{def:local-factorability-structure} (of local factorability structure) grants the equality